EASY READING CULTURE OF LIFE NEWS: CHINESE CHASTISE US FOR LOUSY BANKING SUPERVISION « Culture of Life News 2

 I like that: throwing a cat into a flock of pigeons!
 The Indian writing this article is very droll.

-The statement has caused a furors across capitals of several western nations because China holds one of the biggest of foreign reserves.
+The statement has caused a furors across capitals of several western nations because China holds one of the biggest stock of foreign reserves.
 Zhou’s views have been backed by Russian officials causing a lot of worries in Washington.

 In London, the Chinese ambassador in United Kingdom, Fu Ying, was singing a different tune ahead of the coming G-20 Summit in that city.
 He told the BBC on Sunday that China was not calling for replacement of the dollar as the world’s main currency.
 Zhou was merely contributing to an old debate when he made the statement about the US dollar, he said.